UNINETTSigma2/documentation/training/events/2023-introduction-to-fortran-series.md

 # Introduction to FORTRAN

 NRIS (Norwegian Research Infrastructure Services) is organizing a workshop series on **Introduction to FORTRAN**.
-Fortran is a programming langiuage that has been designed for scientific computing.
+Fortran is a programming language that has been designed for scientific computing.
 On this course, you will learn:
 - Introduction to the language, Formula Translator.
 Numerical calculation
 - Data types - importance of sizes and ranges